The multilayer architecture of the global input-output network and its properties: Network representation and methodology

 \end{enumerate}

-We stress few key points of the presented methodology.
-We aim at clustering nodes and layers $(i,\alpha)$ where $i$ are countries and $\alpha$ are sectors on the basis of a specific communicability distance.
-Varying the threshold we can disentangle the role of very tight relationships between couples of nodes.
-Of course, if we reduce the threshold distance, a great number of isolated nodes may appear.
-However, they are typically less significant pairs of country-sector whose trade volume is very low and whose commercial links are few.
-Hence, they play a marginal role in the global input-output network and they do not affect in a substantial way the structure of the network in terms of relevant communities.
-This is the reason why in the following we will focus on the detection of the main and large communities.
+It is worth stressing few key points of the presented methodology.
+We aim at clustering nodes and layers $[i,\alpha]$ where $i$ are countries and $\alpha$ are sectors on the basis of a specific communicability distance.
+Our procedure is based on the selection of the optimal threshold.
+The value of the threshold allows indeed to disentangle the role of very tight relationships between couple of nodes.
+For instance, a very low threshold leads to a great number of isolated nodes, while higher values produce instead larger communities.
+In the proposed approach, the value of the threshold is not selected as a prior, but it is computed by the procedure assuring the optimal partition obtained from the maximization of the cohesion function ${\cal Q}$ defined in formula (\ref{QmetricMultilayer}).